Skip to Content

 Garmin is a big name in the GPS world and the company has made a wide variety of GPS units and other products since 1989.
-In today’s post, we’re talking specifically about the Garmin RV GPS.
+In this post, we’re talking specifically about the Garmin RV GPS.

 Is a Garmin RV GPS unit fantastic and well worth buying or are there better (and cheaper) alternatives?